 The Legend of Kage is a video game for the arcade and NES about a ninja (the titular Kage) who must rescue Princess Kiri from a shinobi clan.
 It has a sequel on the Nintendo DS, which has much more in terms of a story.

-Blue Oni Red Oni: Not in terms of personality, really, but Yukinosuke and Kage provide the visual equivalent with ice powers and blue colour theme for the former, fire powers and red colour theme for the latter, and otherwise identical designs.
+Blue Oni Red Oni: Not in terms of personality, really, but Yukinosuke and Kage provide the visual equivalent with ice powers and blue color theme for the former, fire powers and red color theme for the latter, and otherwise identical designs.

 Boobs of Steel: Ayame is the oldest of her sisters, the strongest fighter, and thus the bustiest as well.